 PERSONALIZED RURAL ADDRESSING PROGRAM (PRAP)

-What is the Rural Addressing Program?
+What is the Personalized Rural Addressing Program?

-The goals of PRAP are:
+Goals of PRAP

-* Implementation of community addressing that works for each particular Nation
+- Implementation of community addressing that works for each particular Nation.

-* Maximize routing efficiency to locations for EMS, deliveries and wayfinding
+- Maximize routing efficiency to locations for EMS, deliveries and wayfinding.

-* Community familiarity with their new road names, house numbers and personal addressing
+- Community familiarity with their new road names, house numbers and personal addressing.

-* Provide official addressing as a prerequisite for 911 Emergency Service implementation
+- Provide official addressing as a prerequisite for 911 Emergency Service implementation.

 An official recognized is one that is submitted and approved for upload to the Alberta Data Sharing Partnership (AMDSP).
 As per requirements from Alberta Health Services it ensures that all occupied residences are designated with an official address containing a numeric identifier and a named road.
 In order to minimize way-finding confusion, it requires all streets with more than two residences to be designated as an official recognized road, with its own identifier.